 6 Best Fish for Weight Loss

 Don't let salmon's relatively high calorie and fat content fool you; studies suggest the oily fish may be one of the best for weight loss.
 (In fact, it makes our list of the fatty foods that will help you lose weight.)
 In one study, participants were divided into groups and assigned one of three equi-caloric weight loss diets that included no seafood (the control group), lean white fish, or salmon.
 Everyone lost weight, but the salmon eaters had the lowest fasting insulin levels and a marked reduction in inflammation.
-Another study in the International Journal of Obesity found that eating three 5-ounce servings of salmon per week for four weeks as part of a low-calorie diet resulted in approximately 2.2 pounds more weight lost than following a equip-calorie diet that didn't include fish.
+Another study in the International Journal of Obesity found that eating three 5-ounce servings of salmon per week for four weeks as part of a low-calorie diet resulted in approximately 2.2 pounds more weight lost than following a equi-calorie diet that didn't include fish.
 Wild salmon is leaner than farmed, which is plumped up on fishmeal; and it's also proven to be significantly lower in cancer-linked PCBs.
 So go wild—literally!

 The seafood jury rules scallops shall remain innocent until proven guilty!
 While they're often guilty as by association with creamy and decadent restaurant sauces (not great for weight loss), the high-protein, low-calorie mollusks themselves are great for your waistline, and even your cholesterol.
 One study published in the Journal of Food Science found bioactive capsules made from scallop byproducts to show significant anti-obesity effects.
-Animals fed the capsules—a mixture of scallop and seaweed—over the course of 4 weeks showed greater reductions in body weight and body fat, compared to a control, which authors attribute to scallop's high protein content (In fact, a scallop is 80 percent protein, and the part you eat is the mollusk's adductor muscle!).
+Animals fed the capsules—a mixture of scallop and seaweed—over the course of 4 weeks showed greater reductions in body weight and body fat, compared to a control, which authors attribute to scallop's high protein content.
+(In fact, a scallop is 80 percent protein, and the part you eat is the mollusk's adductor muscle!)
 A separate study that looked at the effects of different proteins on adipose tissue and glucose tolerance found scallops to reign supreme.
 Mice fed scallop protein showed lower blood cholesterol and diet-induced obesity levels compared to mice fed equi-caloric portions of casein or chicken protein.

 Fish and chips won't help you lose weight, at least not out of the fryer.
-But research suggests a regular serving of Pacific cod, the fish that's typical of fish sticks, may keep you stick thin.
+But research suggests Pacific cod, the fish that's typical of fish sticks, is one of the healthiest fish to eat.
 One study in the journal Nutrition, Metabolism & Cardiovascular Diseases found that eating five servings of cod per week as part of a low-calorie diet for eight weeks resulted in an extra 3.8 pounds of weight loss compared to a diet with the same amount of calories but no fish.
 And a second study in the European Journal of Clinical Nutrition found that people ate 11 percent less at dinner after having cod for lunch versus those who ate a beef lunch.
 Researchers attribute the satiating and slimming properties to cod's high protein content and amino acid profile, which can help regulate the metabolism.
 No wonder Captain Birdseye looks so smug!